-An SMA consists of the average of a specific range of periodic market price observations.
-To obtain 1 data point for this average, you sum up all the price observations in the chosen range, and then divide that total by the number of time periods in the range.
+An SMA consists of the moving average of a specific range of periodic market price observations.
+To obtain 1 data point for this running average, you sum up all the stock price observations in the chosen range and then divide that total by the number of time periods in the range.
 The average then starts “moving” because you continue to average the price data for that given range by incrementally moving forward 1 period at a time.

-In most cases, technical analysts use closing prices for SMA calculations, but you could also use high, low or opening prices instead.
+In most cases, technical analysts use closing prices for this moving average calculations, but you could also use high, low or opening prices instead.
 Common observation intervals or periods used for SMAs are daily, hourly and 1-minute observations, while popular numbers of time periods used in SMA calculations include 5, 10, 50 and 200 periods.

 SMAs are generally plotted over the price action for the asset they are computed for.
-An example of a 20-day SMA for Apple Inc. (NASDAQ: AAPL) appears as an orange line in the upper box superimposed over the daily bar chart in the image below.
+An example of a 20-day moving average for Apple Inc. (NASDAQ: AAPL) appears as an orange line in the upper box superimposed over the daily bar chart in the image below.

-Daily bar chart for AAPL with a 20-day SMA drawn in the upper box in orange and trading volume shown in the lower indicator box.
+Daily bar chart for AAPL with a 20-day moving average drawn in the upper box in orange and trading volume shown in the lower indicator box.
 Source: BigCharts.